qwerty1423/no-autopilot-mod/README.md

 It would be best to make sure the host is ok with you using the mod, especially in PVP.

+As of 2026-02-02, Talon Two allows the use of the mod on their servers, and GrayWar does not.

 ## [Changelog](https://github.com/qwerty1423/no-autopilot-mod/blob/main/CHANGELOG.md)

 ## Installation